Wyndham Hotels & Resorts

-Wyndham Hotels & Resorts, Inc. is an American hotel company based in Parsippany, New Jersey, United States.
-It describes itself as the largest hotel franchisor in the world, with 9,280 locations.
-It has a portfolio of 20 hotel brands, including Baymont, Days Inn, Howard Johnson, La Quinta, Ramada, Super 8, Travelodge, and Wyndham.
+Wyndham Hotels & Resorts, Inc., is an American hospitality company based in Parsippany, New Jersey, United States.
+It describes itself as the largest hotel franchisor in the world, with 9,100 locations.

 The company was formed on June 1, 2018, as a spin-off from Wyndham Worldwide, which is now known as Travel + Leisure.
+As of 2024, it has a portfolio of 25 hotel brands, amongst them are Days Inn, Howard Johnson's, Ramada, Super 8 and Travelodge.

 History

-Background (1990–2006)
+Background and Foundation

 The company's origins can be traced to the founding of Hospitality Franchise Systems (HFS) in 1990, created as a vehicle to acquire hotel franchises.
 By 1995, it had acquired the Days Inn, Howard Johnson, Ramada, and Super 8 brands.
 HFS then expanded into other businesses, and, in 1997, merged with CUC International to form Cendant Corporation.